Back to blog

 As a result of this, aside from your individual state and federal taxes on your LLC income, you will also have to pay an extra 1.5% dealt by the state of California.
 In most cases, it will depend on the status of your business.

-If a worker was classified as an independent contractor, then the hiring party should provide the worker with potential different forms:
+If a worker is classified as an independent contractor, the hiring party should provide the worker with certain tax forms:

 Form 1099-NEC For Non-employee Compensation